aklinker1/webext-core/docs/content/index.md

   `@webext-core/fake-browser`

   #description
-  An in-memory implementation of webextension-polyfill for testing.
+  An in-memory implementation of the web extension APIs for testing.

   [Go to docs →](/fake-browser/installation)
   :::